Tickets purchased for June 30 are now for October 14.

-Ms. Pat has an incredible and moving story: by the age of 15, and known by her street name Rabbit, Pat was a single mother of two selling crack in the inner city of Atlanta.
-At 19 years of age, with two toddlers and a new husband, she was handed 4 more young children from her sister who was struggling with drug addiction.
-With her husband’s help and encouragement, she finally decided to get on the straight and narrow, and on the encouragement of her case-worker, she decided to go on stage and appeared in her first Open-Mic.
+Ms. Pat has an incredible and moving story: by the age of 15, and known by her street name "Rabbit," Pat was a single mother of two selling crack in the inner city of Atlanta.
+At 19 years of age, with two toddlers and a new husband, she was handed four more young children from her sister who was struggling with drug addiction.
+With her husband’s help and encouragement, she finally decided to get on the straight and narrow, and on the encouragement of her case-worker, she decided to go on stage and appeared in her first open-mic.
 From the moment she stepped on stage she knew she had found her place.

-Pat is a regular guest on the syndicated Bob and Tom Radio Show, and appeared on Katt Williams DVD “Kattpacalypse.”
-She has become a Podcast celebrity with appearances on WTF with Marc Maron, The Joe Rogan Experience and the Bertcast with Bert Kreischer.
+Pat is a regular guest on the syndicated "Bob and Tom Radio Show," and appeared on Katt Williams DVD “Kattpacalypse”.
+She has become a Podcast celebrity with appearances on "WTF with Marc Maron," "The Joe Rogan Experience" and the "Bertcast with Bert Kreischer."
 She now hosts her own popular podcast The Patdown.
-Her autobiography Rabbit was published by Dey Street and was nominated for an NAACP Award.
+Her autobiography "Rabbit" was published by Dey Street and was nominated for an NAACP Award.
 A show based on her life is currently in development at Hulu, with Lee Daniels and Imagine producing.